Skip to main content

 Token and Billing

 Both SDK families use the same API key (zyn_live_*) and the same account.
-Billing is based on unique merchant VAT IDs across all deployments -- cloud and embedded merchants are counted together.
-Your deployment topology doesn't affect pricing.
+Billing is based on registered locations across all deployments -- cloud and embedded locations are counted together.